NOAA-GFDL/PyFV3/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] New check tests, if applicable, are included
+- [ ] Targeted model if this changed was triggered by a model need/shortcoming